 The centrepiece of the collection is the world’s largest Blue Rider collection, donated to the museum on her 80th birthday by Gabriele Münter, one of the founders of the movement along with her partner Wassily Kandinsky, Franz Marc, Paul Klee, August Macke and others.
 The acquisition of the collection in 1957 turned the Lenbachhaus into a world class museum virtually overnight.

-Other highlights include 19th and 20th century Munich paintings, sculptures by Josef Beuys, Romantic German landscape painting, nature studies by the French Barbizon school and the 800,000-piece photographic collection of the Munich City Museum.
-Further acquisitions have expanded the museum’s holdings of art after 1945, such as Andy Warhol’s Lenin and Neuschwanstein, the latter bathed in surreal colours reflecting the eccentricity of that castle’s founder, King Ludwig II.
+Other highlights include 19th and 20th century Munich paintings, sculptures by Josef Beuys, Romantic German landscape painting, nature studies by the French Barbizon school and an 800,000-piece photographic collection.
+Further acquisitions have expanded the museum’s holdings of art after 1945, such as Andy Warhol’s Lenin and Neuschwanstein, the latter bathed in surreal colours reflecting the eccentricity of the castle’s founder, King Ludwig II.

-Completing a trio of museums on the same busy intersection is the Glyptothek (Sculpture Gallery, from the Greek word for ‘to carve’), which houses the State Collection of Greek and Roman Antiquities.
+Completing a trio of museums on the same busy intersection is the Glyptothek – derived from the Greek words ‘glyptos’ (carved) and ‘theke’ (a place where something is displayed) – which houses the state collection of Greek and Roman Antiquities.
 Also commissioned by the art-loving King Ludwig I (after whom the Königsplatz is named), it was part of his vision for Munich as a “German Athens”.

 Munich’s oldest public museum, the Glypothek was originally built completely of marble and was decorated with colourful frescoes and stuccos.
 Bombed during WWII, it was reconstructed using red brick painted with a light plaster.
 The many busts include the Emperors Augustus, Nero and Caligula, while statues include an enormous Apollo from a Roman villa in Tuscany.
 Other works include Roman sarcophagus reliefs, mosaic floors and a bronze head of a youth forged around the time of the birth of Christ.